hychn/hychn.github.io/md/gradschoolplan.md

 # Prepare Math Fitness

 * Go through math book with your new idealogy

-* ?
-What is the new idealogy?
+* Desired Traits
-  * Learning efficiently
+  * Learning effectively core
-  * Easier to relearn
+  * Easy to relearn

 * What kinds of skills do we need to learn?
-  * Minimal representation
+(Definition/Combination Graph)
-  * Familiarity with new definition
+  * Create minimal definition
-  * Combination of minimal representation
+  * Combination of definition

-  * Would like to take some general notes
+  * Searching significant definition & combinations
+  * Familiarity with novel definition
+  * Definition Patterns

+* Definition Patterns
+  * Negative Inverse
-  * Key Idea:
+  * All, Exists

+* HEUR are like your lifting notes that you can add pointers to your current approach

 * HEUR: Examples
 * HEUR: Questions